wpaccessibility/wp-a11y-docs/docs/topics/code/images-animations/images.md

 # Images in theme development

 {: .alert }
-This content needs to be reviewed and restructured.
+This content will be reviewed and restructured.
 Related issue on [GitHub #147 Topic Images in theme development](https://github.com/wpaccessibility/wp-a11y-docs/issues/147).
-If you want to work on this, please let us know before you start.

 You may think that you’re not including any images in your project.
 Possibly this is true; but are you using [dashicons](https://developer.wordpress.org/resource/dashicons/) or other icon fonts?
 Are you using SVG graphics?